microsoft/fastlane-plugin-appcenter/README.md

 ## Security

-Check out [SECURITY.md](SECURITY.md) for all any security concerns with this project.
+Check out [SECURITY.md](SECURITY.md) for any security concern with this project.

 ## Contact